Seattle To Remove Controversial City Spying Network After Public Backlash - Slashdot

 Did you miss the part of the story that this network was purchased and installed by the police department using "anti-terrorist" funds.

-Re: I thought municipal broadband would save us a (Score:2)
+Re: I thought municipal broadband would save us a (Score:3)

 Oh.
 So if the police department purchased it using "free WiFi" funds, that would be cool then?